techmorung/mybibliotheca/AUTHENTICATION.md

 ### First Time Setup

-When you first run Bibliotheca V2.0, you'll complete a secure setup process:
+When you first run MyBibliotheca V2.0, you'll complete a secure setup process:

 1. **Navigate to the application** in your web browser
 2. **Complete the setup form** to create your administrator account:
    - Choose a unique admin username
    - Provide a valid email address
    - Create a strong password meeting security requirements
-3. **Begin using Bibliotheca** immediately after setup
+3. **Begin using MyBibliotheca** immediately after setup

 ✅ **Secure by Design**: No default passwords or credentials - you're in complete control of your admin account!